-Sarah Hill was born and raised in Chicago and is a first-year law student.
-She is currently serving as the 2016-2017 1L representative.
+Sarah Hill was born and raised in Chicago and is a second-year law student.
 Sarah graduated from Georgetown University McDonough School of Business in May 2013 and went on to work for IBM as a strategic and analytical consultant for two years.
-In October 2015, Sarah was awarded the Education Pioneer Fellowship and worked as a data analyst for the Academy of Urban School Leadership in Chicago for the entirety of the ten-month fellowship.
-Sarah is also a SEO Career Alumna and spent the past summer participating in Debevoise & Plimpton’s 2016 Summer Associate program.
-Sarah hopes to use her law degree to purse her interest in intellectual property law and juvenile justice reform.
+She spent the past summer participating in Debevoise & Plimpton’s 2017 Summer Associate program and hopes to use her law degree to purse her interest in intellectual property law and juvenile justice reform.

 Chimezie Udozorh is a 2L.
 Originally from Nigeria, Chimezie attended Brown University, receiving a B.A. in Political Science and a B.A. in Public Health.
 In addition to serving as a Pan-Africa Co-Coordinator for Penn Law's BLSA, Chimezie is an Associate Editor of The Journal of International Law.

 Taylor Dow is a second year law student from Maplewood, New Jersey.
 He currently serves as the Fundraising Chair for the Black Law Students Association, and as an Associate Editor for the University of Pennsylvania Law Review.
 Prior to law school, Taylor received his B.A. in Politics and International Affairs from Wake Forest University.
 This past summer, Taylor served as a summer intern at the U.S. Attorney’s Office for the District of New Jersey.